TODAY’S READING FROM THE OLD TESTAMENT- MALACHI 1:1-2:17

 The obedience of the perfect priest will bring the promised results of ‘life and peace’ (Malachi 2:5; Romans 8:6).
 The disobedience of the unfaithful priesthood brings a curse and causes others to stumble.

 The Creator God has the affections of a father towards His children (2:11) and a husband towards His bride (Isaiah 54:5).
 But He has been a witness to their unfaithfulness.
-His bride has dealt treacherously against God.
+His bride has dealt treacherously against her God and Bridegroom.

 The Lord states His dilemma.
 He hates divorce (2:16), but He also hates betrayal.
 How will the problem be resolved?
 He cannot ignore treachery.